 Describe yourself in three words:

-If you could take one thing inside the house, what would it be and why?
+If you could call one former houseguest from your season for advice, who would it be and why?

-What perk within the game means the most to you: A letter from home, a luxury party, a seasonís slop pass, or a vote from Canada?
+What perk within the game means the most to you: a letter from home, a luxury party, a season’s slop pass, or a vote from Canada?

 If you could travel into the future or the past which would you choose and why?

-What do people from Victoria, BC have that gives them an edge to win Big Brother Canada?
+What do people from Winnipeg have that gives them an edge to win Big Brother Canada?